 Enable-WindowsOptionalFeature -Online -FeatureName RSATClient-Roles-AD-Powershell

-You can get help on Get-ADComputer cmdlet parameters as usual with Get-Help command:
+You can get help on Get-ADComputer cmdlet parameters as usual with the Get-Help command:

 Get-Help Get-ADComputer